Primary Sclerosing Cholangitis (PSC)

 The physician may suspect PSC from the patient’s medical history, especially a history of inflammatory bowel disease, and from abnormal blood tests.
 The diagnosis is usually made by cholangiography, either by a procedure called ERCP that involves injecting dye into the bile ducts.
 Alternatively, an MRI is done to look at the bile ducts.
 In both of these tests one sees narrowing of the bile ducts.

-As the disease progresses, a liver biopsy is often needed to determine how much damage has occurred.
+As the disease progresses, a liver biopsy may be needed to determine how much damage has occurred.
 Under local anesthesia, a slender needle is inserted through the right lower chest to extract a small piece of liver for microscopic analysis.

-At the present time there is no cure for PSC, but effective treatment is available.
+At the present time there is no cure for PSC, but treatment is available.
 There are a number of ways to treat symptoms and the various stages of the disease.
 Itching, from too much bile in the bloodstream, can be controlled with drugs such as Questran.
 Bile is usually reabsorbed into the bloodstream from the large intestine, and goes back to the liver to be reused.
-Questran binds up bile in the intestine, allowing it to be eliminated with the stool instead.
-This helps to reduce the build-up of bile in the body.
 Actigall (Ursodeoxycholic acid) is a drug that favorably changes the make-up of bile in the liver.
 This, in turn, seems to reduce the amount of liver damage that occurs.
-Results of early medical studies seem to indicate that this drug may increase survival.
+Results of medical studies suggest that it may improve the liver blood test but not necessarily long-term survival.
 Sometimes the bile ducts become infected and must be treated with antibiotics.
 If ulcerative colitis is also present, it is treated with the appropriate medicines.
 Swelling of the abdomen and feet, due to fluid retention from cirrhosis, can be treated with a salt-restricted diet and diuretics (fluid pills).
 Presently, there are exciting studies being done to test the effectiveness of other drugs on the body’s immune system, since this seems to be the underlying problem.

 In some cases, endoscopic or surgical procedures may be used to open major blockages in bile ducts.
 Through an endoscope, the physician places a tiny tube with a balloon on the end into the narrowed bile duct.
 The balloon is inflated to expand the duct so bile can flow through it once again.
 Sometimes stents (plastic tubing) can be placed in the narrowed ducts to keep them open.
 Often PSC progresses to a point where liver transplantation must be considered.